acbelle08/sequana_invoicing_public/readme.md

   --input INPUT  The .csv file containing the credit invoice details.
 ```

-This subcommand uses the same input file as the `create_credit_invoices` command.
-The program will look up the invoices according to user and payable amount and set the sent status to True.
+This subcommand also uses an input csv similar to the `create_credit_invoices` command.
+In this case however, there must be an `invoice_id` column that contains the ID of the invocies to be set to sent (one per row).
+The program will look up the invoices according to this ID and set the sent status to True.

 ## Setting invoices to paid
 Once an invoice has been created it will be populated in the database with attribute 'sent' and 'paid' which will both be set to false.
 Once you have sent the invoice to the user and user has paid the invoice, you should set the paid status to true in the database.
 You do this using the `set_invoices_paid` subcommand: